Choice and Change of Health Professional

 • would be required to travel a considerable distance to continue treatment with the health professional

-• experiences language difficulties and finds another health professional with whom there is no language problem
+• experiences language difficulties and finds another health professional with whom there is no language problem, or

 • is concerned about the quality of health care attention being received, and as a result, requests a complete review by the WSIB.